A General Pairwise Comparison Model for Extremely Sparse Networks: Examples

 \section{Examples}

-In this section, we demonstrate that a number of well-known parametric pairwise comparison models can be covered within our setup.
-Particularly, uniform consistency of the MLE can be guaranteed for all these models when $p_n$ is reasonably sparse.
-To the best of our knowledge, except for the BT model, the uniform consistency property of all the other models in this section is new.
+In this section, we demonstrate that several well-known parametric pairwise comparison models can be covered within our setup.
+Particularly, the uniform consistency of the MLE can be proved for all these models provided $p_n$ is reasonably sparse.
+To the best of our knowledge, except for the Bradley-Terry model, the uniform consistency property of all the other models in this section is new.